ameli/imate/docs/InterpolateTraceOfInverse.rst

 ``'RPF'``                    :ref:`Rational Polynomial Functions Method`  small, large  dense, sparse  interpolated
 ===========================  ===========================================  ============  =============  ============

-The :mod:`InterpolateTraceOfInverse <TraceInv.InterpolateTraceOfInverse>` module internally defines an object of :class:`ComputeTraceOfInverse <TraceInv.ComputeTraceOfInverse>` (see :ref:`Compute Trace of Inverse user guide <ComputeTraceOfInverse_UserGuide>`) to evaluate the trace of inverse at the given interpolant points ``InterpolantPoints``.
-You can pass the options for this internal :class:`ComputeTraceOfInverse <TraceInv.ComputeTraceOfInverse>` object by ``ComputeOptions`` argument when initializing  :mod:`InterpolateTraceOfInverse <TraceInv.InterpolateTraceOfInverse>`, such as in the example below.
+The :mod:`InterpolateTraceOfInverse <imate.InterpolateTraceOfInverse>` module internally defines an object of :class:`ComputeTraceOfInverse <imate.ComputeTraceOfInverse>` (see :ref:`Compute Trace of Inverse user guide <ComputeTraceOfInverse_UserGuide>`) to evaluate the trace of inverse at the given interpolant points ``InterpolantPoints``.
+You can pass the options for this internal :class:`ComputeTraceOfInverse <imate.ComputeTraceOfInverse>` object by ``ComputeOptions`` argument when initializing  :mod:`InterpolateTraceOfInverse <imate.InterpolateTraceOfInverse>`, such as in the example below.

 .. code-block:: python
    :emphasize-lines: 12